dennuguyen/comp3311/tut10/README.md

 1. Draw precedence graph
     - Don't draw edge if it's read followed by read operation
-1. If there are cycles then is conflict-serialisable
+1. If there are cycles then is not conflict-serialisable
 </blockquote>

 <blockquote>